 If you're interested in doing some extra investing outside of your KiwiSaver fund, it's important to make sure it fits your current financial situation and goals.
 Do you have existing debts accruing interest?
 If so, they should be your first priority – and extra investing can wait until you are on the other side of debt.

 But if you are ready to start investing, you don't need a lot of money to get started.
 Investing platforms like Sharesies or Hatch make setting up and running your own investment portfolio very manageable.
 All investments come with risk, so make sure you do some research before you jump in.
+Our recently launched MAS Investment Funds could be a great place to start, you can invest with as little as $500.

 man looking at his investment portfolios on a laptop and his phone that is in his hand